Click on each of the images to find out more .....

 * Easy provision of guest’s own recognisable soothing sounds or music on arrival through the sound bar on the TV and the Bose speaker in the bedroom.

-* Visual Trail across the Garden - the video of a visual trail of a meander across the garden will be coming along in summer 2020.
+* Visual Trail across the Garden - the panoramic visual trail across the garden (see below).

 'Pre-Visit’ to aid familiarisation before the holiday

 Call Diane at Cottage in the Dales on 01969-662766 or email : email@example.com

 Diane has completed this training from The National Autistic Society, which has helped enormously to put into practice ‘strategies’ to support a person on the autism spectrum eg quiet space, a low arousal time, clear information and time to process information.

 Click on the image below to find out more about the Makaton sign language support available to our guests staying at The Dairy, including an introductory video from Diane of Cottage in the Dales, using Makaton sign language.

 Wikepedia : Autism friendly means being aware of social engagement and environmental factors affecting people on the autism spectrum, with modifications to communication methods and physical space to better suit individual's unique and special needs.

 Cottage in the Dales has applied to The National Autistic Society for their Autism Friendly Award.
 This has been delayed due to the COVID-19 pandemic, so we are unable to find out the progress of our application.
 But there's no rush!
 Find out more by clicking on the image below.